uxlfoundation/oneDNN/doc/advanced/experimental.md

 calculated as max(4 * 1000000 * (1 - 0.99), 1).

 ###### COO encoding
-Supported only for the CPU and GPU engines.
-Only one of the input tensors can be sparse.
+Only one of the input tensors is allowed to be sparse.
 The output tensor is always dense.

-The following data type combinations are supported:
+The following data types combinations are supported:

 | Values (src, weight, dst)   | Indices  |
 |:----------------------------|:---------|
 | f16, f16, f16               | s32      |
 | f32, f32, f32               | s32      |

-The following format tags are supported for dense weights tensor:

-* ab
-* ba

-The following format tags are supported for dense destination tensor:
+The following format tags are supported for dense input/output
+tensors:

 * ab